najwadeveloper75/tablePaginator/README.md

 # Installation Steps
-Clone/Download master branch into local system using Visual Studio Code and ready to deploy to target org.
-Add component to app/record/home page as needed in the org.
+Clone/Download master branch into local system using Visual Studio Code and deploy to target org.
+Master branch is deploy-ready.
+No configuration is needed to the target org.
+Once deployed, add component to app/record/home page as needed in the org.

 References:
 - Reference 1: https://vkambham.blogspot.com/2020/04/lwc-lookup.html